-- You will apply the fundamental concepts of plate tectonic theory and the rock cycle, fundamental concepts in geology - You will apply the basic methods of observation and measurement to geological samples - You will apply the scientific method to explore the rock record, remotely sensed data, seismic data and stratigraphic data to learn about the processes that create and modify Earth materials. - You will present their observations, measurements, interpretations and conclusions in formal laboratory write-ups - You will use the tools of geological science to carry out collaborative laboratory explorations - You will gather, analyze and interpret geological data and present it in effective written laboratory reports. - You will identify and apply research ethics and unbiased assessment in gathering and reporting their scientific data.
+- Apply the fundamental concepts of plate tectonic theory and the rock cycle, fundamental concepts in geology - Apply the basic methods of observation and measurement to geological samples - Apply the scientific method to explore the rock record, remotely sensed data, seismic data and stratigraphic data to learn about the processes that create and modify Earth materials. - Present individual observations, measurements, interpretations and conclusions in formal laboratory write-ups - Use the tools of geological science to carry out collaborative laboratory explorations - Gather, analyze and interpret geological data and present it in effective written laboratory reports. - Identify and apply research ethics and unbiased assessment in gathering and reporting their scientific data.